Reading and Writing JSON Files in Python

 JSON (JavaScript Object Notation) is the backbone of data exchange in modern applications.
-Whether you are reading configuration files, consuming REST APIs, or storing structured data, JSON is everywhere.
-Python’s standard library makes working with JSON straightforward.
+Whether you are reading configuration files, consuming REST APIs, or storing structured data, working with JSON is a skill every Python developer needs.
+Python’s standard library makes this task straightforward with the built-in json module, which handles parsing, serialization, and custom encoding without external dependencies.

 What is JSON